Colonel Light Gardens, South Australia: History

 The part of the suburb east of Goodwood Road was used as an army training camp during World War I, and prior to this the area was known as Grange Farm.

 An area of 1.2 km2 was purchased in June 1915 by the Vaughan Labor government from the estate of William Tennant Mortlock.
 The Government decided to establish it as a 'model garden suburb' following New Zealand town planner Charles Reade's 1914 Australian Town Planning Tour.
 (South Australia appointed Reade as a town planning adviser in 1916.
 He became SA's first official Town Planner in 1918, retaining the position until 1920.)

 The Post Office on Goodwood Road originally opened as Light's Gardens, was renamed Colonel Light Gardens on 1 January 1929 and Daw Park in 1967.

 Until the 1970s the suburb was administered under the Garden Suburb Act and controlled by a South Australian government appointed Garden Suburb Commissioner, who carried out the functions of local government until it was eventually absorbed by the Mitcham Council.

 The suburb contains many well preserved bungalow homes, and in October 1999 was placed on the Register of The National Estate.
 In 2000 the suburb was declared a State Heritage Area; for the heritage significance of Colonel Light Gardens, see the State Heritage Branch web page on Colonel Light Gardens.

 The suburb has an unusual layout – when viewed from the air, part of the suburb is said by some to resemble the rising sun symbol of the Australian military, and by others to resemble a Union Flag.
 However, it was not designed this way.
 The Colonel Light Gardens Historical Society webpage "Urban Myth" discusses these.

 Schools

 The primary school main building is heritage listed, and each building is named after a historic South Australian figure: Isabell Doolette, William Ranson Mortlock, Charles Reade, Gil Langley and the Grange Farm.
-The school was established in 1926 and has about 630 students from Reception to Year 7.
+The school was established in 1926 and has about 630 students from Reception to Year 6.

 Transport

 The suburb is served by Adelaide Metro buses along Goodwood Road, East Parkway, Grange Road and Springbank Road.

 The closest railway stations, Mitcham and Torrens Park on the Belair railway line, are situated some distance to the east on Belair Road.
 (Clapham station was closed in 1995.)

+Colonel Light Gardens was served by a Municipal Tramways Trust tram line.
+It closed in the 1950s upon cessation of most of the tram routes around Adelaide.